 Exoplanet Watch Beginner Observation Campaigns

-April 2024
+October 2024

-Northern Hemisphere: HAT-P-22 b, TOI-1518 b
+Northern Hemisphere: WASP-33 b, HAT-P-1 b

-Southern Hemisphere: KELT-17 b, WASP-74 b
+Southern Hemisphere: WASP-18 b, WASP-8 b

-If you have a target that you would like Exoplanet Watch to observe for you, please reach out to us on Slack or email us at exoplanetwatch@jpl.nasa.gov.
+If you and your project have a target that you would like Exoplanet Watch to observe for you, please reach out to us on Slack or email us at exoplanetwatch@jpl.nasa.gov.
 Each month, we highlight "beginner campaigns" above (frequent, relatively easy targets) as suggested starting points for new observers.
 However, Exoplanet Watchers are always welcome to observe any transits they wish!

 Click your continent/region to expand the calendar, and click a calendar item to see Right Ascencion (hours:minutes:seconds) and Declination (degrees:minutes:seconds), as well as a link to a finding chart.